DataONEorg/dataone-web/content/people/Hannah-Hadley.md

 ---
-avatar: "/uploads/CynthiaHudsonVitale.png"
+avatar: "/uploads/hannahhadley.jpg"
-fullname: Cynthia Hudson Vitale
+fullname: Hannah Hadley
-firstname: Cynthia
+firstname: Hannah
-role: 'Head of Research Informatics and Publishing '
+role: 'Project Manager '
 organization: 'Pennsylvania State University Libraries '
 d1_role: ''
-shortbio: Cynthia Hudson Vitale is the Head of Research Informatics and Publishing at the Pennsylvania State University Libraries where she leads a department focused on enhancing the technology-driven research capacity of faculty and students, particularly in the areas of statistics, digital humanities, research data services, open-access publishing, and maps & GIS.
-longbio: Cynthia Hudson Vitale is the Head of Research Informatics and Publishing at the Pennsylvania State University Libraries where she leads a department focused on enhancing the technology-driven research capacity of faculty and students, particularly in the areas of statistics, digital humanities, research data services, open-access publishing, and maps & GIS.
-She is a founding member of the[ Data Curation Network](http://datacurationnetwork.org/) and the principal investigator on a project developing [specialized data curation training](https://sites.psu.edu/dcnworkshops/).
-Her areas of expertise include information architecture, data curation, and scholarly communication.
+shortbio: Hannah Hadley is the Project Manager for the IMLS DCN data curation training grant at Pennsylvania State University Libraries, Research Informatics and Publishing department.
+The two year grant funds three data curation education workshops between 2018 and 2019.
+longbio: Hannah Hadley is the Project Manager for the IMLS DCN data curation training grant at Pennsylvania State University Libraries, Research Informatics and Publishing department.
+The two year grant funds three data curation education workshops between 2018 and 2019.
+Hannah has a B.S. in Anthropology from Washington University in St.
+  Louis, and is currently a graduate student at Drexel University within the MSLIS program.
+Her research interests include data curation and scientific research using archival sources.
+She is pleased to serve the data librarian community in this effort to educate and share curation experience.
-email: cuv185@psu.edu
+email: hlh83@psu.edu
 title: ''
-draft: true

 ---